 |IEEE 802.3bt Type 3||42.5-57 V||50-57 V||51 W||60 W||Mode A + B, 4-pair mode||100 m|

 |IEEE 802.3bt Type 4||41.1-57 V||52-57 V||71 W||100 W||Mode A + B, 4-pair mode||100 m|

 * Short distances via high-quality cable result in power values that are closer to the power output at the PSE.

-How do I connect PoE edge devices that are further than 100 meters away?
+How do I connect PoE devices that are further than 100 meters away?

 The connection distance can be extended by using the aptly called PoE extender or PoE repeater.
-A Power over Ethernet extender is installed in-line between the PSE and the PD.
+A PoE extender is installed in-line between the PSE and the PD.
 Each side the connection distance can be 100 meters (328 ft.).
 Some PoE extenders allow you to daisy-chain multiple units, pushing the total connection distance past 500 meters (1640 ft.).

 How does it work?